c-bec-k/TitanfallGenesys/02-Equipment.md

 #### Night Optics

 These goggles allows the wearer to see in the dark.
-When wearing night optics, your character removes up to [S][S] added to their checks due to darkness.
+When wearing night optics, your character removes up to [S][s] added to their checks due to darkness.

 #### Painkillers

-See page 94 of the *Genesys* Core Rulebook.
+See page 94 of the _Genesys_ Core Rulebook.

 #### Panacea

 This liquid cocktail of adrenaline and various pharmaceutical drugs is used to temporarily enhance awareness and promote localized healing.
 The panacea is stored in a one-use syringe that is quickly injected to the subject.

-When making a Medicine check, your character may use a panacea to add automatic [SU][AD] to the results.
+When making a Medicine check, your character may use a panacea to add automatic [SU][ad] to the results.
 The panacea is consumed when used.

 #### Portable Medkit